 ‘Not I have a son (lit. there is not to me a son).’
 [BHS 2 Samuel 18:18]

-Possession can also be expressed in Hebrew using the copula with the same prepositional phrase and may involve both sentential negation, as in (4a), and constituent negation, as in (4b):
+Possession can also be expressed in Hebrew using the copula with the same prepositional phrase to indicate past time, future time or non-indicative modality.
+The possessive construction may involve sentential negation, as in (4a), or constituent negation, as in (4b):

 (4a) lōʾ yihyeh lāḵem